Used 2012 GMC Sierra 1500 Crew Cab

 Fuel economy estimates range from 15 mpg city/22 mpg highway and 18 mpg combined for a crew cab XFE down to 12/19/14 mpg for the Denali.

-In government crash tests, the 2011 GMC Sierra 1500 earned the top rating of five stars in frontal collisions.
-In Insurance Institute for Highway Safety testing, a Sierra 1500 earned a top score of "Good" for frontal-offset crash protection and a second-best score of "Acceptable" for side-impact testing.
+In government crash tests, the 2012 GMC Sierra received an overall score of four stars (out of five).
+It earned four stars for overall frontal crash protection and five stars for overall side crash protection.
+In Insurance Institute for Highway Safety testing, a Silverado crew cab earned a top score of "Good" for frontal-offset crash protection and a second-best score of "Acceptable" for side-impact testing.